EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 - ./.env
   is used by every service
 - ./frontend/.env
-  is used by the frontend
+  is used by the frontend and the azure-cron for the AZURE TENANT ID

+- For more information regarding the env variable necessary for the APP
+  - have a look at the comments in the .env that describe each variable
+  - have a look at the docker-compose file

 #### Installation